 Dining Out

 Choose restaurants in well-lit and populated areas.
 Be aware of your surroundings and keep your belongings secure.
 Avoid leaving your bags unattended on chairs or tables.
-(See Also: Is It Safe To Visit Srinagar In December? – Winter Guide)
+(See Also: Is it Safe to Visit Sri Lanka Right Now?
+Traveler’s Guide)

 Nightlife and Entertainment